Akkorokamui: Spider origin

 According to legend, Akkorokamui was once a gigantic spider named yauskep, ya-oske-p ("net-braiding-one") (Note: Transliterated into Japanese as yaushikepu ヤウシケプ.)
-(Note: Cf. Yaushukep for "spider" in Batchelor's dict.) that ravaged village named Rebunge, destroying homes, laying waste the land.
+(Note: Cf. Yaushukep for "spider" in Batchelor's dict.) that ravaged a village named Rebunge, destroying homes and laying waste to the land.
 A traveling elder from Shakotan found five surviving men in a cave and learned the circumstances.
-Together they sought assistance from elder's son in Lake Tōya.
-They prayed to Samaykur kamuy and Okikurmi to shrink the spider down to little size, but it was beyond the abilities of the magical spirit (nitne kamuy) (Note: ニッネカムイ) who ordered to carry out this task.
-Next, the humans begged to the sea god Repun Kamuy, who agreed to take custody of the multi-legged monster and plunged it into Funka Bay, and the spider was transformed into the octopus.
+Together they sought assistance from the elder's son in Lake Tōya.
+They prayed to Samaykur kamuy and Okikurmi to shrink the spider down, but it was beyond the abilities of the magical spirit (nitne kamuy) (Note: ニッネカムイ) who was ordered to carry out this task.
+Next the humans begged to the sea god Repun Kamuy, who agreed to take custody of the multi-legged monster and plunged it into Funka Bay, and the spider was transformed into the octopus.
 This then became the baneful akkoro kamuy.